-CERAMICS II (6E) 3 credits
+CERAMICS II (6E) PREREQUISITE: ART 133 3 credits

-PREREQUISITE: ART 133

-This source develope the methods of electoraring as

 This course advances the student's drawing skills in various art media.
 Emphasis is placed on communication through experimentation, composition, technique and personal expression.
 Upon completion, students should demonstrate creative drawing skills, the application of the fundamentals of art, and the communication of personal thoughts and feelings.